abisop/nuttx-docs/en/reference/user/10_filesystem.md

 Linux `/proc` file system is also referred to as a pseudo file system).

 Any user supplied data or logic can be accessed via the pseudo-file system.
-Built in support is provided for character and block `driver
-<drivers-porting>` *nodes* in the any pseudo file system directory.
-(By
-convention, however, all driver nodes should be in the `/dev` pseudo file system directory).
+Built in support is provided for character and block `driver <drivers-porting>`{.interpreted-text role="ref"} *nodes* in the any pseudo file system directory.
+(By convention, however, all driver nodes should be in the `/dev` pseudo file system directory).

 **Mounted File Systems** The simple in-memory file system can be extended my mounting block devices that provide access to true file